Search

 Australian Music Prize makes hip-hop history

-Hermitude is now $30,000 richer thanks to the PPCA, with the duo awarded the eighth annual AMP for their self-produced fourth album HyperParadise.
-Childhood friends Angus Stuart and Luke Dubber accepted the award at a lunchtime ceremony at Sydney’s Basement today.
-They beat out an eclectic field that included Daily Meds, The Presets, Urthboy, Liz Stringer, Jess Ribeiro and The Bone Collectors, Grand Salvo, Flume and the all-conquering Tame Impala, whose second album Lonerism topped FL (and everyone else’s) end-of-year poll for album of the year.
+Now richer by $30,000 thanks to the PPCA, Hermitude received the eighth annual AMP for their self-produced fourth album, HyperParadise.
+The duo, childhood friends Angus Stuart and Luke Dubber, accepted the honor at a lunchtime ceremony held today at Sydney’s Basement.
+They triumphed over a diverse array of competitors, including Daily Meds, The Presets, Urthboy, Liz Stringer, Jess Ribeiro and The Bone Collectors, Grand Salvo, Flume, and the immensely popular Tame Impala, whose second album, Lonerism, was named album of the year by FL and others in their end-of-year polls.

 hermitude

-Hermitude formed in 2000, releasing their first EP Imaginary Friends through Elefant Traks in 2002.
-HyperParadise features the singles ‘Get In My Life’ and ‘Speak Of The Devil’, which won the 2011 J Award for “Music Video of the Year.
+Founded in 2000, Hermitude debuted their first EP, Imaginary Friends, via Elefant Traks in 2002.
+The singles featured on HyperParadise include ‘Get In My Life’ and ‘Speak Of The Devil,’ the latter of which won the 2011 J Award for “Music Video of the Year.”

-The judges of this year’s AMP are: Chris Berkley (Red Eye Records), Deborah Conway, Dave Faulkner (Hoodoo Gurus), Tim Freedman, Mike Glynn (JB Hi-Fi), Chris Johnston (The Age), Sam Lockwood (The Jezabels), Shannon Logan (Jet Black Cat Music), Christopher Powell (Blackwood Sound) and Bernard Zuel (The SMH).
+This year’s AMP judges include: Chris Berkley (Red Eye Records), Deborah Conway, Dave Faulkner (Hoodoo Gurus), Tim Freedman, Mike Glynn (JB Hi-Fi), Chris Johnston (The Age), Sam Lockwood (The Jezabels), Shannon Logan (Jet Black Cat Music), Christopher Powell (Blackwood Sound), and Bernard Zuel (The SMH).

 Newsletter